01001011

 Modality: Online

-Enrolment: Open to research staff, postgraduates (Master/PhD), and advanced Bachelor students writing their thesis
+Enrolment: Open to postgraduates (Master/PhD), research staff, and advanced Bachelor students writing their thesis

-How to Join: Please contact the
+How to Join: Please contact the instructor to receive invites and updates.

-• Longitudinal Research: Such as time series and repeated measures studies.
+• Longitudinal Research: Such as time-series and repeated-measures studies.

 • Survey Design: Development of effective survey items and questionnaires.

-• Interviews: Designing, conducting, and analysing interviews.
+• Interviews: Designing, conducting, and analyzing interviews.

 • Data Analysis: Core statistical concepts and techniques.